$757,325Average Value$386Average Price per Sq Ft8Homes For Sale

 Bucolic retreat 5 miles from Montclair and 20 miles from Midtown Manhattan

 The birthplace of former U.S. President Grover Cleveland and not too far away from the home of fictional HBO mafia man Tony Soprano, Caldwell, New Jersey has its fair share of Italian marketplaces and cozy restaurants along Bloomfield Avenue.
 There’s also Caldwell University, a four-year private institution with an undergraduate population of approximately 1,600, large-scale brick libraries and sprawling greens.
 Compass Broker Associate and Caldwell local Sandra Bolcar, who works alongside her husband, Robert Bolcar, describes Caldwell as “the center of the donut,” surrounded by communities like West Caldwell, North Caldwell and Roseland to the south.
-“There’re lots of church steeples and older buildings built in the 1800s,” she says, noting that “bucolic” is the best way to describe the community; “It’s a quiet retreat from Montclair; it’s nice to come home to the hill.”
+“There’re lots of church steeples and older buildings built in the 1800s,” she says, noting that “bucolic” is the best way to describe the neighborhood; “It’s a quiet retreat from Montclair; it’s nice to come home to the hill.”
 According to the Bolcars, this is the type of place where people know one another by name and wave hello on the street.
 Community members also connect online in Facebook groups like “I Love Living in the Caldwell,” which Sandra herself founded in 2014.
 New York City is a steady presence to the east, just about 20 miles away along Interstate 280.

 Among its many claims to fame, Caldwell, NJ was the birthplace of President Grover Cleveland,